 Gelatin isn’t vegan (or vegetarian!), so you may be wondering what gelatin is made from.
-Why don't vegans products like Jello or marshmallows?
+Why do we need vegan versions of products like Jello or marshmallows?

-Let’s talk about what gelatin is and some veg-friendly alternatives to common gelatin products.
+Let’s talk about what gelatin is and some vegan alternatives to common gelatin products.

 What is gelatin?

 Gelatin is an ingredient used as a thickener and as the base for certain sweet treats, like gummy candy and marshmallows.